HISTORICAL FOUNDATIONS OF CHRISTIANITY

 20 Confessions of St. Augustine.
 Harvard Classics, PF Collier and Sons, New York, 1909.

 21 St. Augustine.
 The Lord's Sermon on the Mount.
 Written 393-396.
 Ancient Christian Writer Series, Paulist Press, Mahwah, New Jersey.

 22 St. Augustine.
 City of God, 413-426.
 Image Doubleday, New York, 1958.

 23 Brown, Peter.
 The Rise of Western Christendom, Second Edition.
 Blackwell Publishing, Oxford, 2003.

 24 Ware, Bishop Timothy Kallistos.
 The Orthodox Church.
 Penguin, London, England, 1997.

 29 Dante Alighieri.
 The Divine Comedy, original publication, Ravenna, Italy, 1320.
-Translation by John Ciardi, in 3 volumes, Modern Library, Random House, New York, 1996.
+Translation by John Ciardi, Modern Library, Random House, New York, 1996.

 30 Nichols, Aidan.
 The Shape of Catholic Theology.
 Order of St. Benedict, Liturgical Press, Collegeville, Minnesota, pages 165-180, 1991.